OSU-CS-461/CrowdSourcedTravelPlanner/README.md

 # Local Dev

-When developing locally, run the client and the server by following the README.md instructions in the each directory.
+When developing locally, run the client and the server by following the README.md instructions in the each directory (after the shared setup steps here).

 # Deployment Info